ldesgoui/discord_game_sdk/sys/README.md

 # Features:

+- `force-char-as-u8`:
+    Forces C chars to be unsigned.

 - `link`: (enabled by default)
     Provides the linker with a copy of the dynamic library.
     This allows for `cargo run` to run flawlessly on Linux.